Student Academic Policies and Procedures Manual

 To be eligible for federal aid, such as Federal Direct Subsidized and Unsubsidized Loans or Graduate PLUS Loans, each student must be making SAP according to the School’s standards.
 The requirements to be eligible for federal financial aid for the Fordham Graduate School of Social Service:

 Fordham University Graduate School of Social Service does permit appeals when a student loses FSA eligibility because they failed to make satisfactory progress.
-Contact Associate Dean for Student Services, Jeffrey Coyle at jcoyle@fordham.edu for information on how to complete the SAP form and she will then submit the appeal form.
+Contact Assistant Dean for Admissions, Melba Remice at mremice@fordham.edu for information on how to complete the SAP form and she will then submit the appeal form.

 Communication Skills

-Social work students must communicate effectively and sensitively with other students, faculty, staff, clients, and other professionals.
-They must express their ideas and feelings clearly and demonstrate a willingness and ability to listen to others.
-They must have sufficient skills in spoken and written English to understand the content presented in the program, and to complete adequately all oral and written assignments.
-They must write clearly, use correct grammar and spelling, and apply appropriate writing style, including APA referencing, appropriate source citation, and documentation.
-In addition, social work students must be computer literate.
+Social work students must communicate effectively and professionally with other students, faculty, staff, clients, and other professionals.
+Ideas and feelings should be clearly communicated and demonstrate a willingness and ability to listen to others.
+Students must demonstrate proficient skills in spoken and written English in order to understand the content presented in the program, and to competently complete oral and written assignments.
+Students are required to be computer literate.

 Interpersonal Skills

 Social work students must demonstrate the interpersonal skills needed to relate effectively to other students, faculty, staff, clients, and other professionals.
-Students must exhibit compassion, integrity, and demonstration of respect for and consideration of others.
-Students must take appropriate responsibility for their own actions and consider the impact of these actions on others.
+Students will exhibit compassion, integrity, and respect for others.

 Knowledge Base and Skills for Social Work Practice

 The professional knowledge necessary for social work students is grounded in empirically-based and relevant knowledge.
-This includes evidence-based knowledge and skills in relationship building, data gathering, assessment, intervention, and evaluation of practice.
-Students must exhibit critical thinking in both the classroom and the field.
-Students must demonstrate that they meet the necessary social work competencies in field settings.
+This includes developing the skills for relationship building, data gathering, assessment, intervention, and evaluation of practice.
+It is important that students exhibit critical thinking in both academic courses and field instruction.
+Students must demonstrate social work competencies.

 Stress Management

-Social work students need to recognize the importance of handling stress within the context of family life, work, social life, and rigorous academic requirements.
-Social work students are encouraged to implement strategies for appropriate self-care and life/school/work balance so that stress does not interfere with meeting GSS program requirements.
+Social work students should recognize the importance of handling stress within the context of family life, work, social life, and rigorous academic requirements.
+Social work students are encouraged to implement strategies for appropriate self-care and life/school/work balance so that stress does not impact meeting the GSS program requirements.

 Professional Commitment

-Social work students must exhibit commitment to the goals, values, and ethical standards of the social work profession.
+It is important for social work students to demonstrate the values, goals and ethical standards of the social work profession.
 These encompass individuals’ dignity and worth of all persons and their right to the equity of society’s resources.

 Self-Awareness

 The development of self-awareness is an important component of becoming a professional social worker.
-Social work students must develop the ability to understand their values, beliefs, attitudes, emotions, that affect their thinking, behavior, and relationships.
+Social work students will develop the ability to understand their values, beliefs, attitudes, and biases that affect their thinking, behavior, and relationships.
 It is vital that students show awareness of self and be willing to examine and change behavior when it interferes with working with clients and/or other professionals.

 Objectivity

-Social work students must strive to remain objective as they are evaluating clients, their situations, and developing interventions.
-The use of appropriate professional tools and processes taught in the classroom and field instruction settings assist in identifying and amending individual and institutionalized bias that may arise during the course of professional judgment and decision-making.
+Social work students must strive to remain objective and non-judgmental as they are assessing and evaluating clients, their situations, and developing interventions.
+The use of appropriate professional tools and processes taught in the classroom and field instruction settings assist in identifying and amending individual and institutionalized biases that may arise during the course of decision-making.

 Empathy